bmhaskar/gatsby-blog/content/integrating-js-and-html-developers/index.md

 Frontend developers can coordinate with any web developers, he need not be the one who set up the base project.
 They can focus on integration assuming that individual component CSS will work in a given container.

 ### Numbers
-This resulted in 1/4th to 1/3rd time saved per project for web developers.
+This resulted in 25% to 33% time saved per project for web developers.
 Ready to use the library of styled HTML widgets for frontend developers.
-On average, half an hour daily of co-ordination time saved.
+On average, half an hour daily of co-ordination time saved for both web and frontend devs.

 ###*It was recognised as a process innovation for the process proposal and help in execution.*